nuejs/nue/README.md

 ## Simpler tooling
 Nue JS comes with a simple `render` function for server-side rendering and a `compile` function to generate components for the browser.
-You don't need complex bundlers like Webpack or Vite to take control of your development environment.
+There is no need for toolchains like Webpack or Vite to hijack your natural workflow.
 Just import Nue to your project and you are good to go.

 You can of course use a bundler on the business model if your application becomes more complex with tons of dependencies.
-[Bun](//bun.sh) and [esbuild](//esbuild.github.io/) are great, performant options.
+[Bun](//bun.sh) and [esbuild](//esbuild.github.io/) are great options.

 ## Use cases